 George B. Forgie is Distinguished Teaching Associate Professor in the Department of History at the University of Texas at Austin.
 His major teaching fields are U.S. political and cultural history from 1763 to 1877 and the U.S. Constitution.
 He is now studying northern political writing during the Civil War.
 He is the author of Patricide in the House Divided: A Psychological Interpretation of Lincoln and his Age.

-Seth Garfield is Associate Professor in the Department of History and Director of the Institute for Historical Studies at the University of Texas at Austin.
+Seth Garfield is Professor in the Department of History at the University of Texas at Austin.
 His primary specialization is Brazilian history, but he is also interested in broader questions of race and ethnicity in Latin America, indigenous policy, and comparative frontiers.
 His current research examines rubber tapping in the Brazilian Amazon during World War II and the roots of contemporary popular mobilization in the rainforest.

 Thomas J. Garza is University Distinguished Teaching Associate Professor in the Department of Slavic and Eurasian Studies and Director of the Texas Language Center at the University of Texas at Austin.
 He teaches courses in Russian language, Russian film and literature, youth culture, Chechnya, and the eastern European origins of the vampire myth.